 Commercial software ships with undetected bugs despite the combined best efforts of programmers, sophisticated bug-detection tools and extensive testing.
 These software errors that go undetected can cause crashes that are disruptive at best and cost money and lives at worst.
-To fix the problem, a programmer often has to painstakingly try to work backwards from the crash to isolate and debug the root cause of the error.
+To fix the problem, a programmer often has to painstakingly try and work backwards from the crash to isolate and debug the root cause of the error.
 This process is tedious, error-prone and involves guesswork as typically the only information available is the stack trace and register values at the point where the program crashed.

-Statistical debugging pioneered by the Cooperative Bug Isolation project (CBI) [21] aims to streamline and automate the process of isolating the bug responsible for the program failure.
-It achieves this goal by collecting information about program execution via predicate profiles (these are values of certain types of predicates at particular program points) from both successful and failing runs of a program and applies statistical techniques to pinpoint the likely cause of the software failure.
+Statistical debugging pioneered by the Cooperative Bug Isolation project (CBI) [20] aims to streamline and automate the process of isolating the bug responsible for the program crash.
+It achieves this goal by collecting information about program execution via predicate profiles (these are values of certain types of predicates at particular program points) from both successful and failing runs of a program and applies statistical techniques to pinpoint the likely cause of the software crash.

-Prior work on statistical debugging has not fully investigated the impact of using richer profiles from user executions, such as path profiles [11], on the accuracy of bug isolation.
+Prior work on statistical debugging has not fully investigated the impact of using richer profiles from user executions, such as path profiles [10], on the accuracy of bug isolation.
 Paths are a natural candidate for debugging as they capture more information about program execution behavior than point profiles such as predicate profiles.
-Indeed, recent research on the effectiveness of compound Boolean predicates and path information derived from simple atomic predicates for predicting program failures [17, 10] suggests that using path profiles for isolating program failures has merit.
+Indeed, recent research on the effectiveness of compound boolean predicates and path information derived from simple atomic predicates for predicting program failures [16, 23] suggests that using path profiles for isolating program failures has merit.
 In addition to more precise bug isolation, paths offer two other advantages over predicates.
 While predicates can pinpoint where the bug occurs in the code, paths can additionally provide more context on how the buggy code was exercised which can aid and simplify the task of debugging.
 Moreover, path profiles are routinely collected in some systems for profile-guided performance optimization - in such cases, statistical analysis can be performed at no additional program instrumentation or change to the software build process.
 While this may seem like a minor point, large software is often compiled and tested with a brittle and complex build process that programmers are loath to change.

 Figure 1 illustrates a code fragment derived from the printtokens2 benchmark of the SIR benchmark suite [5] that illustrates the potential advantage of path profiles over predicate profiles.
 In this case, the root cause of the bug is a missing return statement on line 26.
 Statistical debugging using program paths localizes the bug to a path shown in blue and underlined (lines 14, 17, 19, 22-24, 27, 29, 31, 32, 34-36).
-A cursory examination of the
+A cursory examination of the branches along the path reveals that the variable ch, which contains the character at the end of the token, must be an EOF marker (from the branch at line 22).
+Also note that along this path, the condition id=1 at line 34 evaluates to true, which implies that the token is a string delimited by " (i.e. ch== ") - this is a contradiction.
+One possible explanation for this contradiction is that perhaps this path should have been infeasible and the program was never intended to reach line 35 with ch= EOF.
+This reasoning directly leads to the actual root cause.
+Conventional statistical debugging using atomic predicates localizes this bug to the branch at line 34.
+While this branch is "close" to the root cause, the branch alone does not provide enough context for the programmer to find the root cause.
+More generally, statistical